 Students belonging to the categories specified in art.
 8, paragraph 4, of the Student Regulations may enrol on a part-time basis unless otherwise specified in the Course Regulations.
 Only current students may opt for part-time enrolment.

 Students may enrol on a part-time basis either at the time of enrolment, from 1 July to 30 September 2020, or at the time of enrolment for years after the first, from 1 August to 30 September 2020.

 In the event that registration/enrolment is carried out after the ordinary deadline of 30 September, the option to enrol part-time or return to full-time status may also be exercised by:

 provided that the fee for late registration/enrolment after the ordinary deadline is paid.
 The option for the part-time system must be made online if exercised at the time of enrolment, or using the appropriate forms if exercised at the time of enrolment for years subsequent to the first.

 For students who opt for part-time study, the Boards of the degree programme draw up a specific study plan, taking care to allocate the courses each year according to the period in which they are offered.

-For any information or clarification about, please contact the relevant Administrative Unit of the Student Services, or the relevant office of the Department/School to which the degree programme belongs.
+For any information or clarification, please contact the relevant Administrative Unit of the Student Services or the relevant office of the Department/School to which the degree programme belongs.

-It is possible to enrol in one or more activated unit courses, for a maximum of 36 CFU/ECTS, without enrolling in a degree programme leading to an academic qualification.
+It is possible to enroll in one or more activated unit courses, for a maximum of 36 CFU/ECTS, without enrolling in a degree programme leading to an academic qualification.